Climate Case Ireland

 Friends of the Irish Environment v Government of Ireland (also known as Climate Case Ireland) was an important climate change case decided by the Irish Supreme Court in 2020.
 In the case, the Supreme Court quashed the Government of Ireland's 2017 National Mitigation Plan on the grounds that it lacked the specificity required by the Irish Climate Action and Low Carbon Development Act 2015 (the 2015 Climate Act).
 The Supreme Court ordered the government to create a new plan which was compliant with the 2015 Climate Act.

+The case was initiated by environmental activist group Friends of the Irish Environment (FIE) in response to Ireland's substantial gap to its 2020 emissions target and insufficient progress towards "a low carbon, climate resilient and environmentally sustainable economy by the end of the year 2050".
+The Supreme Court dismissed FIE's rights-based arguments, stating that FIE as a corporate entity did not enjoy personal rights.
+The decision, marking the first time Irish courts held the government accountable for climate inaction, was acclaimed as a turning point and was internationally noted.
+The UN Special Rapporteur on human rights and the environment, David R. Boyd, called the case "a landmark decision" which "sets a precedent for courts around the world to follow".

 Background

 The case concerned the National Mitigation Plan (the Plan), which was published on 19 July 2017.
 The 2015 Climate Act provides a framework for the establishment of "a low carbon, climate resilient and environmentally sustainable economy by the end of the year 2050" (the national transition objective).
 The 2015 Climate Act requires that, to enable the State to pursue the national transition objective, the government produce and approve a national mitigation plan which specifies "the manner in which it proposed to achieve the national transition objective".

-In 2015, the Republic of Ireland had the third highest greenhouse gas emissions per capita in the EU.
+In 2015, Ireland had the third highest greenhouse gas emissions per capita in the EU.
 In 2017, the Climate Change Advisory Council, an independent statutory body in Ireland, submitted its report to the government.
 It projected that Ireland would miss its targets for 2020 "by a substantial margin".
 It reported that additional policies and measures were "essential" for Ireland to meet its targets for 2030 and that the implementation of "effective additional policies" was "urgently" needed for Ireland's 2050 target.
 The chair of the Council, Professor John Fitzgerald, commented that the Plan contained "few decisions" and would not be enough to meet Ireland's national transition objective.

 The case was brought by environmental activist group Friends of the Irish Environment (FIE), a non-profit company limited by guarantee and a registered charity in Ireland.
 FIE was inspired to bring the action by other global climate cases, including Netherlands v Urgenda and Juliana v.
 United States.
 FIE said that they hoped that the litigation would bring about more ambitious government action on climate change.
 There was considerable public support for FIE's decision to take the case, as a petition of support for the plaintiffs has gained over 20,000 signatures.